aui-framework/aui/docs/MANUAL.md

 ![Label](imgs/Screenshot_20210408_024201.jpg)

-AUI supplies `AUI.Preview` module which is realtime previewer of UI code.
+AUI supplies `aui.preview` module which is realtime previewer of UI code.
 It is great tool to study AUI layout build features.

-Our example in AUI.Preview:
+Our example in aui.preview:

 ![AUI Preview](imgs/Screenshot_20210714_034900.png)